aws-samples/ec2-lamp-server/README.md

 ## Securing your EC2 instance
 To futher secure your EC2 instance, you may want to
 - Disable SSH inbound from the internet by modifying your Security Groups.
 You can use SSM Session Manager or NICE DCV to remote in
-- Use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with [AWS WAF](https://aws.amazon.com/waf/) to protect your EC2 from DDoS attacks
+- Use [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with [AWS WAF](https://aws.amazon.com/waf/) to protect your EC2 from DDoS attacks.
+If you need help setting up CloudFront, you can try [CloudFront dynamic websites](https://github.com/aws-samples/amazon-cloudfront-dynamic-websites) CloudFormation template.

 ## Security